 - Farmers’ produce: Under the Bill, farmers’ produce means: (i) food items, including cereals, pulses, fruits, vegetables, edible oilseeds, oils, sugarcane, spices, nuts, and products of poultry, piggery, goatery, fishery and dairy, (ii) raw cotton and jute and cotton seeds, and (iii) cattle fodder, including oilcakes and other concentrates.
 The Bill also defines the agricultural produce regulated under any APMC Act as scheduled farmers’ produce.

-- Barrier-free trade: The Bill allows barrier-free intra-state and inter-state trade of farmers’ produce outside: (i) the physical premises of market yards run by the state APMCs and (ii) other markets notified under the state APMC acts, such as private market yards and sub-yards, collection centres, and farmer-consumer markets.
-Under the Bill, the trade of farmers’ produce can be undertaken anywhere outside such markets, such as in places of production, collection, and aggregation, including: (i) farm gates, (ii) factory premises, (iii) warehouses, (iv) silos, and (v) cold storages.
+- Barrier-free trade: The Bill allows barrier-free intra-state and inter-state trade of farmers’ produce outside: (i) the physical premises of market yards and sub-yards run by the state APMCs and (ii) other markets notified under the state APMC Acts, such as private market yards and sub-yards, collection centres, and farmer-consumer markets.
+Under the Bill, farmers’ produce may be traded anywhere outside such markets, such as in places of production, collection, and aggregation, including: (i) farm gates, (ii) factory premises, (iii) warehouses, (iv) silos, and (v) cold storages.

 - Farmer: The Bill defines farmer as an individual who is engaged in the production of farmers’ produce, by self or by hired labour, and includes an FPO (farmer producer organisation).
 An FPO means an association or group of farmers: (i) registered under any law, or (ii) promoted under a central or state government scheme.